MXA’S WORLD TWO-STROKE CHAMPIONSHIP PRO CIRCUIT YAMAHA YZ125RV

 WHAT DO WE REALLY THINK?

 The MXA wrecking crew can boil the most important thing that we did to our YZ125 down to sending the engine to Mitch Payton.
-The most important thing about a 125 is how fast it is.
+Thanks because the most important thing about any 125 is how fast it is.
 Mitch gave our 2020 Yamaha YZ125 two-stroke almost 5 horsepower more than the stocker.

 If you have limited money to spend on a hopped-up YZ125, spend every penny on the hop-up.
 You don’t need fancy wheels, exotic works forks or custom graphics.
 If it were us, we’d race a well-prepped beater with the Pro Circuit YZ125 engine in it over the prettiest garage queen on the planet with someone else’s engine in it.
 It’s that simple.